 Fungal arthritis is infection of a joint by a fungus.

 Fungal arthritis, also called mycotic arthritis, is a rare condition.
-It can be caused by any of the invasive types of fungi.
+This disease can be caused by any of the invasive types of fungi.
 These organisms may affect bone or joint tissue.
 One or more joints may be affected, most often the large, weight-bearing joints, especially the knees.

 Conditions that can cause fungal arthritis include: